 What is a Hazard Recognition Triangle?

 The Hazard Recognition Triangle is a great way to visually assess levels of risks and hazards in the workplace.
-By manipulating a few fields across 3 core safety categories, workers are able to reasonably assess the level of risk associated with specific tasks.
+By manipulating a few fields across three core safety categories, workers can reasonably assess the level of risk associated with specific tasks.